hickey/helm_container/README.md

 ## TODO

-* Add script to accept upload of helm chart
+* Add script to accept upload of helm chart (done as of 1.2.0)
   * Store file to html root
   * Run helm repo index `DIR`